First Time Meditation: A Simple First Session Script

 Sit where you are unlikely to be interrupted.
 A kitchen chair works.
 So does the edge of a bed if you can stay awake.
 Place your attention on one breath sensation, such as the chest moving or the exhale heard in a quiet room.

-When thoughts, sounds, or feelings interrupt, do not argue with them.
-Notice them, then return to the next breath.
-That return is the whole practice.
+When thoughts, sounds, or feelings interrupt, you do not have to debate them.
+Notice the interruption, then return to the next breath you can feel.
+One pattern we notice with beginners: the relief often comes from realizing that this return is not a detour from meditation; it is the practice itself.
 If you need more structure after this session, a first week meditation plan can help you repeat the same small step without guessing each day.

 Best first meditation session for chair sitting